Translate

 Some peripheral issues

 The King James Bible is important to the English language.
 It was instrumental in standardizing the language.
 It also provides a common bond between its readers around the world.
-It underlies meaning of many common things we say.
+It underlies the meaning of many common things we say.
 It contributes a musical and poetic quality to our language.
 Much could be said along these lines which might be of interest.
-But these are mere "niceties"; the larger concern is the Bible as the reliable word from God.
+But these are more “niceties”; the larger concern is the Bible as the reliable word from God.

 KJV Bible readers should not feel subordinate or inferior to the reader of modern Bible versions.
 They should not be embarrassed to ask for a KJV Bible when the book store clerk tries to shoo them on to something else.
 They have a reliable translation of the Word of God.
 It was reliable in its beginning and is still reliable today.
 They need to be diligent in study of the Word and have the Spirit of God to lead them into all truth.